Resources – Children, Education, Family

 Kansas Protection Report Center

-If you suspect a child is being abused or neglected; phones answered 24/7.
+If you suspect a child is being abused or neglected; phones are answered 24/7.

 KU Child & Family Services Clinic

-Provides quality mental health care to the children, adolescents and families of the Lawrence community; offers sliding scale based on income
+Telehealth treatment services that provide quality mental health care to the children, adolescents and families of the Lawrence community.

 Lawrence Diploma Completion Program